mcfit/idl_emcee/README.rst

         git clone https://github.com/mcfit/idl_emcee

-* This package does not include any dependent packages in the preset version.
+* This package does not include any dependent packages in the current version.

 Installation in IDL
 -------------------